greg-raven/Uncommon-Sense/_posts/2019-06-03-the-politics-of-envy.md

 ---
-title: 'The politics of envy'
+title: "The politics of envy"
 layout: post
 categories:
 - socialism